Caramel: Candy

 Caramel candy, or "caramels", and sometimes called "toffee" (though this also refers to other types of candy), is a soft, dense, chewy candy made by boiling a mixture of milk or cream, sugar(s), glucose, butter, and vanilla (or vanilla flavoring).
-The sugar and glucose are heated separately to reach 130 C; the cream and butter are then added which cools the mixture.
+The sugar and glucose are combined and heated to reach 130 C; the cream and butter are then added which cools the mixture.
 The mixture is then stirred and reheated until it reaches 120 C. Upon completion of cooking, vanilla or any additional flavorings and salt are added.
 Adding the vanilla or flavorings earlier would result in them burning off at the high temperatures.
 Adding salt earlier in the process would result in inverting the sugars as they cooked.

 Alternatively, all ingredients may be cooked together.
 In this procedure, the mixture is not heated above the firm ball stage (120 C), so that caramelization of the milk occurs.
 This temperature is not high enough to caramelize sugar and this type of candy is often called milk caramel or cream caramel.
 Even though caramel candy is sometimes called "toffee" and is also compared with butterscotch, there is a difference.
 While toffee and butterscotch are more closely related than caramel, they do have most of the same ingredients.
-However, the difference is that toffee and butterscotch uses molasses or brown sugar while caramel uses white sugar.
-They are also cooked at different temperatures and they each have their own cooking techniques that makes them unique in taste and shape.
+However, toffee and butterscotch use molasses or brown sugar while caramel uses white sugar.
+They are also cooked at different temperatures and they each have their own cooking techniques that make them unique in taste and shape.

 Salting

+As early as the 19th century, baked products with caramelized sugar and salted dough appeared in certain regional cuisines, notably the kouign-amann in the Brittany region of France where this pairing is strongly apparent.
+During the early 20th century and following World War II, this pairing was expanded into other types of pastries and cakes.

+Salted caramel sweets with milk or butter were sold in Brittany as early as 1946, reviving recipes already used before World War II.
+The Quiberon niniche and Salidou spread are examples of such products which gained popularity in the late 1940s and 1950s in Brittany.
+Recipes almost always contained milk or butter which made these products perishable and limited their commercialization.